 Elder Law: How Gifts Can Affect Medicaid Eligibility

-Stack of money tied in a ribbon.We’ve all heard that it’s better to give than to receive; however, when you want to qualify for Medicaid, this may not necessarily be the case.
+Stack of money tied in a ribbon.You may have heard the old adage that it’s better to give than to receive.
+However, when you want to qualify for Medicaid, this may not necessarily be the case.

 One in seven seniors will need long-term care services at some point in their later years.
 Someday, you might want to apply for Medicaid coverage of long-term care benefits.
 You need to be careful because giving away money or property can interfere with your eligibility.